bsmith89/blog/content/Code/swc-python-lesson.md

 file objects, only really dealing with them in the section on `IOErrors`.
-I think learners appreciated a chance to see how the array data they had used the day before were saved as a CSV, and how they could access that data directly.
+I think learners appreciated a chance to see how the array data they had used the day before were saved as a CSV, and how they could access the data directly.
 It also gave us a chance to show that other objects besides lists and strings can serve as iterators in for-loops.